-When job candidates make an attempt to BS through an interview on finance, it never works out right.
+When job candidates attempt BS through an interview on finance, it never works outright.
 So be very careful.

 5. Basic questions you must have an answer to:

-You must also have a good understanding of the business model and how companies usually differentiates itself from the other competitors.
+You must also have a good understanding of the business model and how companies usually differentiate themselves from other competitors.

 You must also review the website of the company including its annual report, Bloomberg and other industry and annual publications.

-Second, you should review the website of the company and its annual reports before attending the interview since you may be asked questions related to them.
+Second, you should review the website of the company and its annual reports before attending the interview since you may ask questions related to them.